The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 Dressage test - protective and overreach boots are not allowed

-Ease of handling - protective boots (not over reach boots) are allowed and must be black or brown.
+Ease of handling - protective boots including over reach boots are allowed and must be black or brown.

-Speed - protective boots and or overreach boots are allowed and must be black or brown.
+Speed - protective boots including overreach boots are allowed and must be black or brown.

 Cattle Test - protective boots and or over reach boots are allowed must be black or brown.

 g) ear bonnets and nose nets are permitted in competition.

 h) All horses and ponies must be plaited for all three phases.